BIOS3010/Module-10-HTS/02-QA_fastq_data.md

 <img src="/images/fastqc.png"> <br>

 Not all the information here is relevant for us today.
 But look at the information in "Basic Statistics", "Per base sequence quality" and "Adapter Content" and answer the following questions:

+NB!
+For some reason it seems like NCBI/SRA has changed the quality encoding so that all nucleotides have the same quality score of 30 (or "?" in the fastq file).
+Therefore, the quality score graph in the html file is not very informative.
+You can look at the image below instead.

 ```diff
 !
 How many sequences/reads are in your file?
 Is this what you expected?